-Despite the decision taken three years ago in the United Kingdom through a referendum, the president of the Bank of Portugal believes that the British will eventually realize that Brexit was just an “illusion”.
+Despite the decision taken three years ago in the United Kingdom through a referendum, the governor of the Bank of Portugal believes that the British will eventually realize that Brexit was just an “illusion”.

 “What we have to hope for, is the ability to preserve the relationship between the United Kingdom and the European Union.
 We hope that globalization will impose itself on Britain, that the British will eventually realize that they were chasing an illusion.
-I hope this will also serve as a way for them to realize that they have more in common with Europeans than they think,” the governor said.
+I hope this will also serve as a way for them to realize that they have more in common with Europeans than they think,” the Portuguese leader said.

 “Sovereignty is not built on isolation, but on community and sharing.
-One is much more sovereign by sharing sovereignty than by imprisoning oneself in it.
+Someone is much more sovereign by sharing sovereignty than by imprisoning oneself in it.
 This will take time and involves a catharsis,” he added.

-The President deepened the topic by highlighting the creation of the Banking Union by the European Central Bank, in 2014, as one of the EU’s greatest successes in recent years.
+The governor deepened the topic by highlighting the establishment of a Banking Union by the European Central Bank, as one of the EU’s greatest successes in recent years.